JosephusPaye/chrome-native-bridge/README.md

 ## Usage

-The following example shows a Node.js script that echoes all messages sent to it from Chrome.
+The following example shows a Node script that echoes all messages sent to it from Chrome.
 Note that it doesn't use `console.log()`, as that writes to stdout, which Chrome reads for messages.

 ```js
 import { ChromeNativeBridge } from '@josephuspaye/chrome-native-bridge';